qexat/garnet/doc/types.md

 TODO: Having arrays that can be indexed by enums sounds pretty useful, if the enum can be proven dense and unique.
 Modula 2 does this and it seems convenient.

+# Tuples

+Structs without field names, instead referred to by number.
+Thus they are intrinsically ordered.

+Tuples are delimited by curly brackets: `{foo, bar}`.
+Parentheses are more common in Rust, OCaml, Haskell etc but a) I like curlies as an homage to Erlang, and b) structs use curlies a la Rust and I want structs and tuples to be similar.

 # Structs